InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Parameter Binding.

-Parameter binding in Convirgance is a secure method for incorporating values into SQL queries using named parameters.
-Each parameter is prefixed with a colon (:) in the SQL template and matched with corresponding values in a JSONObject.
-Using named parameters keeps query logic flexible by avoiding the traditional `?` approach.
-Additionally inputs are sanitized during the binding process.
+Parameter binding in Convirgance uses named parameters (prefixed with :) to securely integrate values into SQL queries.
+Values are bound using a `JSONObject`, eliminating the need to count and align traditional ? placeholders.
+For example, `:userId` in your query would match with the `userId` field in your binding object.

 ```java
 DBMS dbms = new DBMS(source);